 When your Internet operator charges you based on the amount of data consumed by you, such connections are called used Metered Connections.
 They may offer you a fixed rate up to a certain data usage figure and after that, they either charge you extra or reduce your connection speed.

-Like it was in Windows 8.1, if you set you Windows 10 network connection to Metered Connection, you will be able to save data costs, as some data usage activities get curtailed.
-Let us see how to set Wi-Fi or a wireless connection as a metered connection in Windows 10.
+Like it was in Windows 8.1, if you set your Windows 11/10 network connection to Metered Connection, you will be able to save data costs, as some data usage activities get curtailed.
+Let us see how to set Wi-Fi or a wireless connection as a metered connection in Windows 11/10.

 You can also use the Command Prompt to set a metered connection.
 TechNet has listed the commands that can help us here.